mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

  - "traefik.http.middlewares.errorpage-redirect.errors.query=/custom.html" #/{status}.html"
 {{< /code >}}

  - First line defines the range of HTTP status codes that the errors middleware (called errorpage-redirect here) will react to.
-For example if you replaced 400-599 with 404 then only 404 status code responses will get served custom.html and all other errors will be routed through unaffected.
+For example, if you replaced 400-599 with 404 then only 404 status code responses will get served custom.html and all other errors will be routed through unaffected.
  - Second line is the name of the service the errors middleware should send the custom GET request to, no need to change this.
  - Third line defines what query will be sent to the errorPage container.
 Here you can use the {status} variable, where status will be replaced by whatever error status code was received.
 With this, you could serve different error pages for every status code if you wanted.